stewartweiss/ossd_resources/opensourcelinks.md

 lower the barriers to entry into the open source community and increase its diversity.
 As they put it, they are
 > dedicated to matching prospective free software contributors
 > with communities, tools, and education.
+CAVEAT: This website is not being supported at present, so the data might be stale.

 * [fsf.org](https://www.fsf.org/)
 is the website of the **Free Software Foundation**.
 The Free Software